 The Princes’ Gates at the eastern end of the CNE grounds are truly one of the most attractive and impressive architectural gems of the city.
 Each year, when the annual late-summer fair opens, thousands pass under the great neo-classical arch to enter the grounds.
 The concept of building enormous arches to commemorate important events or personages, originated in ancient Rome.
 One of the most famous of these is the Arch of Septimuis Severus, constructed in 206 CE to honour the Emperor Severus.
 Rome’s arches provided the inspiration for the Arc de Triomphe in Paris in 1806, and the Washington Square Arch erected in New York City in 1902.

-Toronto’s Princes’ Gates was opened in 1927 to commemorate the Diamond Jubilee of Confederation and the visit of the Prince of Wales, who later became King Edward VIII, and his brother Prince George, the Duke of York, crowned King George VI after his brother’s abdication.
+Toronto’s Princes’ Gates was opened in 1927 to commemorate the Diamond Jubilee of Confederation and the visit of the Prince of Wales, who later became King Edward VIII, and his brother Prince George, who later was granted the title Duke of Kent.

 The Arch of Septimius Severus in Rome.